Dart-Code/Dart-Code/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Please complete the following information:**

+You can run the **Dart: Collect Diagnostic Information** command from the VS Code command palette (`F1`) to easily capture this information or provide it manually.

  - Operating System and version:
  - VS Code version:
  - Dart extension version: